Over 30 Can’t-Miss Ways to Celebrate the Season

-- The Philadelphia Museum of Art celebrates the holiday season with special events, musical performances, caroling in the galleries, crafts, trolley tours of the historic Fairmount mansions, and more through December.
+- The Philadelphia Museum of Art celebrates the holiday season with special events, musical performances, caroling in the galleries, crafts, trolley tours of the historic Fairmount mansions, and more throughout the month of December.

 - The Comcast Holiday Spectacular returns to the Comcast Center December through January 1, shown on the state-of-the-art Comcast Experience Video Wall, one of the largest LED screens in the world, spanning 83.3 feet wide by 25.4 feet high, capturing the essence of the holidays with performances by the Pennsylvania Ballet.
 15 minute shows begin at the top of every hour, 10 a.m.-8 p.m. daily (except for weekdays at 5pm), 1701 John F. Kennedy Boulevard, Philadelphia.

-- Independence Seaport Museum’s annual Parade of Lights is Saturday, December 8.
+- Independence Seaport Museum’s annual Parade of Lights takes place each December.
 The festivities begin inside the museum at 1 p.m. with live music, refreshments, visits with Santa, crafts, and more.
 At 5:30 p.m., the parade of festively decorated working vessels and pleasure boats begins its march down the Delaware River.
 Great views from the 2nd floor balcony overlooking the Delaware River inside the Museum.
 Join the Family New Year’s Eve Party, as the museum stays open late so visitors can enjoy the city’s 6 p.m. fireworks display from the 2nd floor balcony while enjoying a sparkling cider toast, December 31.

 - The Morris Arboretum’s popular Holiday Garden Railway Display features a quarter mile of track featuring seven loops and tunnels with fifteen different rail lines and two cable cars, nine bridges (including a trestle bridge you can walk under), and bustling model trains.
 The display and buildings are all made of natural materials (bark, leaves, twigs, hollow logs, mosses, acorns, dried flowers, seeds and stones) to form a miniature landscape with rivers and buildings that are exact replicas of the original including Independence Hall and other Philadelphia-area landmarks, all decorated for the holidays November through December.
 Catch Friday Night Lights, an opportunity to enjoy the display at night in December.